Holindauer/zk-LinearSystem/README.md

 The zk implementation in this repo uses elliptic curve point addition over a finite field. $\leftarrow$ lets address the finite field part of that sentence:

 A finite field, also called a Galois field, is a field with a finite number of elements.
 Integers modulo a prime number are an example of this. $\mathbb{Z}/\mathbb{pZ}=\{0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11\}$ where p=11 can be likened to a clock face with hours from 0-11.
 By adding/multipying "hours" to a given field element, all field elements can be generated.
-That property makes $\mathbb{Z}/\mathbb{pZ}$ a *cyclic group* under each of its ops as well, because all field elements can be obtained by repeated applicated of the field operators to some  generator element $\mathbb{G}$.
+That property makes $\mathbb{Z}/\mathbb{pZ}$ a *cyclic group* under each of its ops as well, because all field elements can be obtained by repeated applicated of the field operators onto some  generator element $\mathbb{G}$.

 ## Eliptic Curve Point Addition Over a Finite Field